 2. Use a metronome

-I suggest practicing things at a slow tempo and gradually build up your speed with good technique and rhythm rather than trying to play too fast with sloppy technique and bad timing.
+Practicing with a metronome will help you be conscious of keeping good timing when playing.
+Start out at a slow tempo and gradually build up your speed with good technique and rhythm rather than trying to play too fast with sloppy technique and bad timing.

 During practice, you can try pushing your limits with tempo but slow things down again when you see that your timing or technique are not keeping up.